Virtual vs Physical Labs: A Cost-Benefit Analysis

 Unlimited Practice and Mastery

-Traditional labs ration experiments due to cost and time constraints, students might perform a titration once or twice before assessment.
+Traditional labs ration experiments due to cost and time constraints; students might perform a titration once or twice before assessment.
 WhimsyLabs enables unlimited repetition: students can practice titrations until genuine mastery is achieved, exploring how technique variations affect results, testing hypotheses through experimentation, and building muscle memory through repeated physical performance.
 Research demonstrates that skill mastery requires extensive practice, which traditional laboratory constraints make economically impossible (Sigrist et al., 2013).

 Access to Dangerous and Expensive Experiments